Introduction

 Step-by-Step Ignition

-Ignite the Tinder: Use a long match or lighter to start the fire.
-Light the tinder from multiple sides to ensure an even burn.
+Ignite the Tinder: Use a long match or lighter to light the tinder.
+Light it from several angles to encourage an even burn.

-Add Kindling Carefully: Once the fuel is ablaze, gently add more kindling, being careful not to smother the flames.
+Add Kindling Carefully: Once the tinder is burning, gently add more kindling, being careful not to smother the flames.

-Introduce Firewood: When the kindling has created a strong, steady flame, begin adding your larger pieces of firewood.
-Keep the arrangement loose enough to allow air to circulate.
+Introduce Firewood: When the kindling has a steady flame, start adding larger pieces of firewood.
+Make sure the wood is arranged loosely to allow for airflow.

 Enjoying Your Fire Pit